We want to get healthy again, but it sometimes seems as though we’re being sabotaged at every turn.

 - when will I finally get myself into great shape?

-We don’t want to see the truth of it: we placed those blocks on the road ourselves while we were sleepwalking the night before.
+We don’t want to see the truth of it, that we placed these blocks on the road ourselves.

-Jack Canfield is an author and specialist in personal power, and these four ways are inspired by his prosperity teachings.
-Use them to good health!
+Jack Canfield, age 72, is an author and specialist in personal power, and these first four ways are inspired by his prosperity teachings.

 1. Be All In.
-Decide that You Want to Be Super Healthy
+Decide that You Want to Get Healthy

-2. Twice a Day, Picture Yourself as Super Healthy
+2. Twice a Day, Picture Yourself as You Get Healthy

 3. Read Inspirational Materials

 Turn off those dark TV crime procedurals – too much of that stuff pollutes your mind.
-Find some favorite websites and get some books that uplift and enrich your life!
+Find some favorite websites and get some books that uplift and enrich your life.
 Educate yourself with motivational media.
-On my nightstand right now, I have Finding Ultra by Rich Roll, a memoir about training for the elite Ultraman competition after the age of 40!
+On my nightstand right now, I have Finding Ultra by Rich Roll, a memoir about training for the elite Ultraman competition in midlife.

 Many people, when they feel motivated enough to try to change their health will generally start by trying to address their external self.